Manwe03/woodencog/README.md

 - custom basin to allow more fluids into it (4)
 - some fixes for create mod that where needed for liquid only crafts
-- some fixes on filters to allow tfc fluid usage (still need to check if it didn't broke anything else)
+- some fixes on filters to allow tfc fluid usage (still need to check if it didn't broke anything else) I'm currently working on a partial (maybe entire) rewrite of the project to make it more compatible with JEI and other create addons
-- TFC heating capability for pressing, mixing and sequenced assembly outputs.
+- (WIP) TFC heating capability for pressing, mixing and sequenced assembly recipes.
+- (WIP) JEI compatibility
+- (WIP) Move js recipe generation to java

-I don't know if this mod is compatible with other mod that use mixins for create but if you know one that don't work open an issue on this repo i'll look into it
+If you know any issue with other mods open an issue on this repo i'll look into it

-pull requests are welcomed.
+Pull requests are welcomed, but open an issue before, maybe I am working on it already.